 First graders begin each day with prayer and specific routines which create a calm environment where students can begin to share leadership in the classroom.
 First graders learn the basic daily prayers which allow them to participate in Mass and our community but they also have opportunities to express their unique love for God and their thanks for His gifts.
 This is the year young children become students.
 Mastery of skills introduced in kindergarten is expected and necessary for emergent readers, authors, scientists, and mathematicians to succeed.
 We know that an integral part of academic success is physical, social, and emotional well being so first grade devotes time to building life skills and the concept of mutual respect as a healthy community of learners.

 The first grade traditionally participates in a storyline about the Solar System which is an interdisciplinary research study.
 We also touch on the science phenomena of waves, properties of matter, motion and animal characteristics.
 Our primary social studies theme of community challenges the students to understand their place in the world.
-Mrs. Manion takes every opportunity to include initial experiences with technology primarily with in blogging and coding activities.
+Sr. Ngan Do takes every opportunity to include initial experiences with technology primarily with in writing and coding activities.

 ENGLISH / LANGUAGE ARTS

 Create and state a series of rhyming words.

 Listen and distinguish long and short vowel sounds in words.
 Blend and separate sounds in words.